unrealwork/atsd-use-cases/Solutions/docker/README.md

 ### Verify Installation

-Login into ATSD web interface at `https://atsd_host:8443`.
+Log in to the ATSD web interface at `https://atsd_host:8443`.

 Create a built-in administrator account.